 - In the past, many borrowers consolidated their federal student loans to save money on interest payments.
 This “benefit” was not as great after 2006 when interest rates became fixed.
 The interest rates for consolidation loans are calculated based on the average interest rates of the loans that you are consolidating.
 If you have variable rate loans from before July 1, 2006, you may be able to get very significant interest rate reductions by consolidating.
 Borrowers with more recent loans may also get a benefit now that interest rates are changing each year.
 You should check the interest rates on your loans.
 Federal student loans amounts and terms for loans issued in 2018-19

 - Consolidation extends repayment, often lowering monthly payments, but creating more overall costs in interest over the life of the loan, and extending your obligation further into the future.
 If you are close to paying off your loans, consolidation may not be worthwhile.

 - You may lose some rights by consolidating.
 This is most clearly a problem if you consolidate federal loans into a private consolidation loan (you would lose the rights associated with federal loans).
 You may also lose some options and protections if you consolidate certain federal loans, particularly Perkins loans, into other federal loan programs.

-- Parent PLUS borrowers who also have other federal student loans and choose to consolidate with Direct Loans will find that the PLUS loan taints the entire consolidation loan and will mean that they will not be eligible to repay the consolidation loan using IBR.
+- Parent PLUS borrowers who also have other federal student loans and choose to consolidate with Direct Loans will find that the PLUS loan taints the entire consolidation loan and will mean that they will not be eligible to repay the consolidation loan using income-driven repayment.
 If they wish to consolidate, parent PLUS borrowers may exclude the PLUS loans from the consolidation and pay them separately.
 These borrowers should also be able to consolidate and choose ICR.